karthikpp03/3D-model-Simulation/README.md

 ## Contributing
 We welcome contributions to enhance the functionality and features of this project.
 Please fork the repository, create a new branch, and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README file according to your specific project details and preferences.